PatAltimore/Docs/ContributorGuide/contributing-and-publishing.md

    git branch
    ```

     The current branch will be prefaced with an asterisk.
+Verify your current branch is the branch you created in the previous section.
+If not, use Git's checkout command to switch branches.

 2. Now, you are ready to make changes in your local repository's working branch.
-Create your new article or make changes to an existing article in the local working directory (e.g. the user's home directory in the filesystem).
+Create your new article or make changes to an existing article in the local working directory (e.g. the user's home directory in the file system).
 Use a text or markdown editor to edit or create markdown files.

 3. After you create/modify/delete files in your working directory, you need to "add" them to staging, then "commit" them into the branch: